davidchall/jinjar/README.md

 #> [1] "Hello world!"
 ```

-Here’s a more advanced example, using loops and conditional statements:
+Here’s a more advanced example using loops and conditional statements.
+A
+full list of supported syntax is found in `vignette("template-syntax")`.

 ``` r
 template <- 'Humans of A New Hope